dsaronin/kinokero/README.md

 This encapsulates all XMPP interactions with Google's jingle server which delivers asynch notifications about the presence of print jobs. _Jingle_ includes Google's extensions to XMPP for this purpose.
+There really isn't an API here.
+The _jingle.rb_ code is mainly what's needed to use xmpp4r in a Google Jingle context.
+Notification callbacks are handled through Ruby's block closure and infer reentreant code.

 NOTE: if you are using Class Proxy, you will not need to access the cloudprint objects and you will not need the information in this section.
 You may safely skip this section!

+NOTE: Any methods not described in the API are not expected to be publicly accessible; in future versions they may become inaccessible.
+Please do not use.

 ### gcp_control hash